Investing, Reports

 Stockspot commentary

-Contrary to common belief, the majority of small cap fund managers underperform the small cap index both on a pre-fee and after-fee basis.
+Contrary to common belief, the majority of small cap fund managers underperform the small cap index on an after-fee basis.
+Part of the reason for this is that small-cap fund managers charge such significant fees.

 Australian small cap shares best performing managed funds over 5 years